menu close

 Artificial intelligence (AI) has revolutionised how businesses in Australia manage and secure their networks by offering innovative solutions to tackle the growing complexity of cyber threats.
 As cyber attacks increase in frequency and sophistication, traditional security methods alone are no longer sufficient.
-AI enhances threat detection and response capabilities by identifying and neutralising risks much faster than human intervention, ensuring businesses stay one step ahead of attackers.
+AI enhances threat detection and response capabilities by leveraging AI's ability to automate actions against threats and identify vulnerabilities, ensuring businesses stay one step ahead of attackers.

 Basics of AI in cybersecurity